shreshtab/sudoku-solver/README.md

 Also update - I got a job offer!
 Still have a lot to learn so going through this a bit more.

+Had an interesting day figuring out the tests.
+Redux-actions-assertions doesn't seem to work with RTL and while I can use Jest, I'll need to setup the config.
+However, it's an implementation detail in the end, and I need to focus on app functionlity rather than the implementation details.

+Need to refactor a few things now.
+First, the slider needs to be changed easily.
+Time to migrate away from RC Slider.
+Next, I need to design the various test cases.

 ### 11/26/21

 I turned 27 today.
 Can't believe it!
 Today I learned that I didn't need to separately install Jest and that it comes built in with RTL!
 Time to write some tests.